HaiderAleS/HaiderAleS/README.md

 # Привет, I'm Hyde

-## I'm a Student and a Developer!

 <img align="right" src="img/webdevelopment.svg" height="240px"/>

-- 🎓 I'm currently studying at Westminster International University majoring in BIS
+- 🎓 Majored in BIS from Westminster International University.
 - 🌱 I’m currently learning more about BlockChain.
 - 👯 I’m looking to collaborate with people.
 - 🥅 2022 Goals: Learn more about web3